serena0012/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-A function that swaps the values of two integers.
+A function that returns the length of a string.